Minneapolis Police chief Medaria Arradondo won't seek third term

 What's ahead: Frey said he will name an interim police chief later this week who will take over when Arradondo's term ends in mid-January.

-- Frey said the city will conduct a national search for a permanent replacement.
+The intrigue: Frey said he will conduct a national search for a permanent replacement, leading to speculation about whether he will look outside MPD or promote an internal candidate.

+- Arradondo said he's recommended internal candidates, but did not say who.

+- Fox 9 reporter Tom Lyden tweeted that the name he's heard most at City Hall as a replacement is deputy chief of professional standards Amelia Huffman.
+She has been with MPD since 1994, according to her bio.

 More Twin Cities stories

-Note: Editor's note: This story has been updated with new details throughout.